trailblazer/trailblazer/README.md

 A typical controller should contain authentication, authorization and delegations to domain operations.
 You can leave your controller _configuration_ as it is - with devise, cancan and all the nifty tools.
 Behaviour should be delegated to `Operation`s.

+## Operational Domain Layer: Flow + Operation

+### Stateless Operations

+Both `Flow` and `Operation` have a single entry point: a class method.
+While the class method instantly creates an instance and delegates further processing to the latter, this class method stresses the fact that an Operation (with or without a flow) is _stateless_.

+Encapsulating an atomic operation into a stateless asset makes it easily detachable, e.g. for background-processing with Sidekiq, Resque or whatever.

+Note that "stateless" doesn't mean you're not allowed to mess around with the application state: Internally, you can do whatever you need to meet your domain requirements!
+The statelessness is refering to the entire Operation and its flow.

 ## Domain
 ## Persistance
 ## Views